 The NSW Government needs to work within the existing regional contract system to make these types of changes possible - or reform the system.
+In 2023 the NSW Government announced a Bus Industry Reform Taskforce which will report in 2024.

 The Western Harbour Tunnel, to be completed in 2026, is an opportunity to allow street space to be reallocated to buses on Victoria Road and Anzac Bridge as soon as possible.
 This creates improvements in travel time and reliability, which then allow smoother and lower speed operations in the city centre without disadvantaging bus passengers.
 Eventually, if Victoria Road supports a busway system, this could connect with the Northern Beaches B-Line system.